Logan fished the phone from his pocket and flicked on the screen. He unlocked it with a swipe of his index finger, leaving a smear of salt and oil.

 Having sucked it down to the filter, Jack threw the butt in the garden and hopped up the wooden steps and onto the bandstand.
 It rang with song and dance.
 A crowd of some twenty friends and family members cheered as the emcee, Riley’s brother-in-law, cut the music and announced their arrival.

 Logan didn’t acknowledge the fanfare.
-He made his way across the floor toward his bride—Aiden—whose beauty appeared to him like something of fantasy, a beauty demanding his touch to make sure, to be finally convinced, that she was someone real.
+He made his way across the floor toward his bride—Aiden—whose beauty appeared to him like something of fantasy, a beauty demanding his touch to make sure, to be finally convinced, of its materiality.
 He coiled his arms around her and pressed his forehead into hers, slurring words she could not make out.

 “Group shot!
 Everybody, group shot!”
 Jack proffered.
 He held his phone in front of his face.

 “Wait, Lo’s got to be in the shot.”
-He turned and called for Logan, who stood alone with his wife—yes wife, he thought—whose head was still nestled against his own.
+He turned and called for Logan, who stood alone with his wife—wife, he thought—whose head was still nestled against his own.
 He was mouthing words to her, a mute spectacle.

 They waited while seconds passed in twos.
 Then threes.